utilmeta/utilmeta-py/docs/en/guide/api-route.md

         data.save()
 ```

-The Article API in the example declares `get` two core method functions, and `post`, if the Article API is mounted to the `/article` path, Then the call `GET/article` will execute `get` the logic of the function, and similarly the call `POST/article` will execute the `post` function
+The `ArticleAPI` in the example declares two core method functions, `get` and `post`, if the ArticleAPI is mounted to the `/article` path, calling `GET/article` will execute the `get` function, and similarly calling `POST/article` will execute the `post` function

-!!! tip “HEAD and OPTIONS method“
+!!! tip "HEAD and OPTIONS method"
-	When you declare a `GET` API, the path of the iAPI automatically has the ability to respond to the `HEAD` method request. (by return a response that is consistent with the headers and status code of the GET API, but with empty body)
+	When you declare a `GET` endpoint, the path of the API automatically has the ability to respond to the `HEAD` method request. (by return a response that is consistent with the headers and status code of the GET API, but with empty body)
 	For any method's API path, it will have the ability to respond to `OPTIONS` method requests, and will return headers such as allowed origin, methods, headers.
 	So you don't need to declare the  `HEAD` or `OPTIONS` API

 ## API Mount and Routing

-In addition to defining the interface in the API class, we can also mount an API class to another API class by means of API mounting, so as to define the tree-like routing.
+In addition to defining the endpoints in the API class, we can also mount an API class to another API class by means of API mounting, so as to define the tree-like routing.
 The usage of API mounting is as follows
 ```python
 from utilmeta.core import api